AyubhSharma011/LEGENDS/README.md

 # LEGENDS
-Vision_Mate is not only Project, it's our vision for future.
+Vision_Mate is not only the Project, it's our vision for future.